 Age Level: Grades 3, 4, 5.
-Location: South View Middle School, Room 135 (look for entrance #4, enter the right set of doors there).
+Location: South View Middle School, Edina.
 Instructor: Karl Bunday, 2007 Edyth May Sliffe award recipient for middle school mathematics coaching, parent workshop director for Epsilon Camp 2012, 2013, and 2014.
-Dates: 14 January, 21 January, 28 January, 4 February, 11 February, 25 February, 4 March, 11 March, 18 March, and 25 March 2017 (ten weeks total, meeting from 11:00am to 12:15pm each Saturday).
-NO CLASS on 18 February 2016 (Presidents Day weekend).
-Textbook: Prealgebra by Richard Rusczyk, David Patrick, and Ravi Boppana (2011), easily available from the Art of Problem Solving bookstore online or from Amazon, useful for Year 1 and Year 2 students and as a reference book for years to come.
-Fee: $250 (two hundred fifty dollars).
+Textbook: Prealgebra by Richard Rusczyk, David Patrick, and Ravi Boppana (2011), useful for Year 1 and Year 2 students (may be purchased through our Amazon affiliate link.
+Dates: (See Calendar, or Home page).
+Cost: (See Registration page)

 Placement Test Instructions: The textbook publisher has an online placement test that shows what level is expected for starting the textbook, that is starting Year 1 of the two-year Prealgebra and Advanced Topics (PAT) course.
 My Course Placement Test illustrates many of the topics that are covered during ECAE’s Math Year 1 class.
 The Year 2 section of the course assumes most of that content as background.
 Students can join either the Year 1 or the Year 2 section in the middle of the school year if they are ready.The Course Placement Test prints out as six pages.
 Calculations are to be done by thinking, or by pencil and paper, without any use of an electronic calculator, abacus, or slide rule.
 Encourage your child to do as much work, and to show as many steps, on the Course Placement Test as can be done in one hour, skipping ahead to problems farther along in the test if that helps complete more questions.
 The last question is also important.
 Once your child is done, please send the completed test by scanning-and-emailing to the instructor.